Fresheyeball/deconfigured/blog/atlc4.md

                    ^x   y
 ```

-Now, let's try reducing it from the left side:
+Now, let's try reducing it from the left side.

 1.